WRK2009-Workflow/master-camel-connect/README.md

   - Run unit tests on all services when push to Develop Branch or PR on Master.

 - **update-issues:**
-  - Load repo secrets, then call update-issues-action on `repository_dispatch`.
+  - Call update-issues-action on `repository_dispatch`.

 ### Actions:
 > `.github/actions`